JetBrains/kotlin-web-site/docs/reference/java-interop.md

 ### Overloads Generation

 Normally, if you write a Kotlin method with default parameter values, it will be visible in Java only as a full signature, with all parameters present.
-If you wish to expose multiple overloads to Java calles, you can use the
+If you wish to expose multiple overloads to Java callers, you can use the
 @jvmOverloads annotation.

 ``` kotlin